arsdragonfly/advanced_market/README.md

 View your buffer:
 /am viewbuffer

-Get the engine name of wielditem
+Get the engine name of wielditem:
 /am getname

 View the log: